Flights from Townsville (TSV) to Hong Kong (HKG)

 What is the main airport called?

-Passengers on Qantas flights from Townsville are allocated a baggage allowance.
-If you need extra luggage for your trip, you can purchase an additional baggage allowance online prior to leaving.
+Passengers on Qantas flights from Townsville are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas